Jump to main content

 1. The Bank's risk management unit reports to the Board of Directors on the Bank's risk environment and risk control measures adopted by the Bank on a quarterly basis to coordinate and integrate the review, supervision, and operation of the Bank's risk management issues, and implements the risk management policies and procedures, risk appetite statement, and risk management mechanism approved by the Board of Directors while reviewing the risk management process, monitoring its appropriateness, and ensuring effective communication and coordination of relevant risk management functions.

-2. The Bank's 2023 Emerging Risk Management Implementation Report was submitted to the 4th meeting of the Risk Management Committee in 2024 (April 29, 2024) for review and included in the first quarterly risk report submitted to the Audit Committee and the Board of Directors.
+2. The Bank's 2024 Emerging Risk Management Implementation Report was submitted to the 3rd meeting of the Risk Management Committee in 2025 (March 26, 2025) for review and included in the first quarterly risk report submitted to the Audit Committee and the Board of Directors.

 3rd Line of Defense